Nature and Wildlife at St Nectan’s Glen

-The site on which St Nectan’s Glen sits has been appointed a Site of Special Scientific Interest for a good reason; the amounts and specimens of rare plants that live and grow, as well as all of the wildlife living within and around the site, is quite truly amazing.
+The site on which St Nectan’s Glen sits has been appointed a Site of Special Scientific Interest for a good reason; the specimens of rare plants that grow and thrive, as well as all of the wildlife living within and around the site, is quite truly amazing.

-We love to let nature do its thing and we also want to encourage it to further develop and give our visitors the chance to, not only feel at one with nature itself, but also explore more of what this natural site has to offer, which is why you will delight in the following added little gems during your visit:
+We love to let nature do its own thing, though we also want to encourage it to further develop and give our visitors the chance to not only feel at one with nature, but also explore more of what this natural site has to offer, which is why you will delight in the following little gems during your visit:

-- The Buggingham Palace: a true palace for all bugs, great and small; See how many you can recognise!
+- The Bugingham Palace: a true palace for all bugs, great and small; Take a look and see how many you can recognise!

 - The Potager: a wonderful herb garden with Lavender, Chamomile, Thyme, Marjoram, Sage, Dill, Rosemary, Sorrel and Wild Mint to name but a few!

-- B-Well Village: a buzzzy and beautiful bumblebee village coming soon (March 2021).
+- Bee-Well Village: a buzzing and beautiful bumblebee village coming soon.
 Did you know that Bumblebees scent-mark the flowers they have visited?

-- BusyBees Beehives: coming soon (March 2021).
+- BusyBees Beehives: coming soon.
 Did you know that male bees are called ‘drones’?
 Their purpose is to mate with a new queen bee, but come winter, as the hive goes into survival mode, the drones are kicked out!